Bo0g1eMaN/Barotrauma-Extended-Resurfaced/README.md

 The original fork by hubismal is here: https://github.com/hubismal/BTE-Revived-Nocore

 # BTE Revived Development Team
-Polygloom: Owner, creator, and executive developer.
+Lyfield: Owner, creator, and executive developer.

 ÇhikoEduardo: Creator of BTE, head tech support, and head advisor.

-Lyfield: Head administrator, and leading developer.

-Shadows_bane: Advisor, coder, and head playtester.
+Polygloom: Developer, tech support, and playtester.

 # Installation
 To install, simply download the repository (clone, or use the button on the top right), remove the "BTE" folder from within and drag it into `Barotrauma/Mods`.